 Anika is a grateful mother of a happy and healthy 2-year-old girl.
 However, throughout her pregnancy and motherhood journey she couldn’t believe the lack of locally available material to support new parents.
 She found herself often questioning her decisions and wondering if she was doing the best for her daughter and herself.
 Many Bangladeshi women have to rely purely on advice from relatives and elders rather than trained medical professionals.

-Anika started a blog with contributions by medical professionals and parenting experts written in Bengali, Bangladesh’s official language.
+Anika started an online platform with article contributions by medical professionals and parenting experts written in Bengali, Bangladesh’s official language.
 She shares information for each stage in the parenting journey from what to expect in each week of pregnancy, labor and delivery, to specific topics such as prenatal nutrition, breastfeeding, newborn care and bonding with your infant.
 Anika’s platform is the first of its kind in Bangladesh and already has a reach of 2,000 regular readers.

-Anika is determined to keep the information on her blog free to access so that all Bangladeshi parents are able to receive safe and essential information about how to manage their pregnancies and care for their infants.
+Anika is determined to keep the online articles free to access so that all Bangladeshi parents are able to receive safe and essential information about how to manage their pregnancies and care for their infants.